Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 At first, we found it tricky, and at times hilarious, as we accidentally slipped back into English.
 So we introduced some friendly penalties.
 For example, every time one of us spoke English, we had to put a little money into our savings jar.
 We not only improved our Spanish, but we saved some extra money for our travels as well!

-By: Alex of Career Gappers
+Submitted by: Alex of Career Gappers

 Like it?
 Pin it!